Karl Robinson: Milton Keynes Dons

 He was appointed manager of League One club Milton Keynes Dons on 10 May 2010, having previously been the club's assistant manager under previous boss Paul Ince.
 At 29 years of age, he was the youngest manager at the time in the Football League and former England coach John Gorman was named his number two.

 In the 2010–11 season, his first season in charge, Robinson guided MK Dons to 5th place in League One.
 This was regarded as a good achievement, improving on the Dons' points total over the previous season.
 The team lost in the play-offs to Peterborough United over two legs.

 In the 2011–12 season, he continued making impressive strides, attracting big-name players and guiding his side to another 5th-place finish and was again in the play-offs.
 During the season, he signed a three-year contract extension.

-In 2014–15, Robinson masterminded arguably MK Dons' greatest victory, a 4–0 EFL Cup win over Manchester United, as well as leading the Dons to promotion to the Championship for the first time in a decade when they finished as runners-up in League One.
+In 2014–15, Robinson managed arguably MK Dons' greatest victory, a 4–0 League Cup win over Manchester United, as well as leading the Dons to promotion to the Championship when they finished as runners-up in League One.

 On 20 July 2015, Robinson signed a contract extension alongside the club's Head of Coaching, Richie Barker, though MK Dons did not publicise the length of either deal.
 Robinson's MK Dons suffered relegation from the Championship during the 2015–16 season, finishing in 23rd position.

 On 23 May 2016, it was revealed that Robinson had turned down an offer from Massimo Cellino to become Leeds United's Head Coach.
 In October 2016, he was relieved of his duties following a 3–0 defeat to Southend United the previous day, which took the club's winless run to four games.

 Charlton Athletic

-Robinson was named the new Charlton Athletic manager on 24 November 2016 following the sacking of Russell Slade, taking full charge of the club from Monday 28 November.
+Robinson was named the new Charlton Athletic manager on 24 November 2016 following the sacking of Russell Slade, taking full charge of the club from 28 November.
 He departed by mutual consent in March 2018.